Skip to Content

 It’s best to track how much food your Poodle eats throughout the day.
 If he still eats about the same amount, then don’t worry.

-For example, my dog used to eat one meal in the morning and one late afternoon.
-However, now that she is a senior, she eats both meals in the late afternoon and evening.
-Sometimes, she will hardly eat anything, but she’ll certainly make up for it the following day.
-Nonetheless, I always stay abreast of what she’s eaten.
+For example, my dog used to eat one meal in the morning and one in the late afternoon.
+However, now that she is a senior, she eats both meals late afternoon and evening.

 6. Environmental or Routine Changes